 A full-time, two year program for graduates of foreign dental schools to earn a Doctor of Dental Surgery degree.

 Masters degree programs and non-degree certificates for dentists seeking specialized training.

-The primary objective of this program is to train outstanding students to become leaders in academic research in oral health science.
+The primary objective of these programs is to train outstanding students to become leaders in academic research in oral health science.